Fetal scalp pH testing

 How to Prepare for the Test

 The health care provider will explain the procedure and its risks.
-There isn't always a separate consent form for this procedure because many hospitals consider it part of the general consent form you signed at admission.
+There isn't always a separate consent form for this procedure because many hospitals consider it part of the general consent for delivery form you signed at admission.